A Schauder-Tychonoff fixed-point approach for nonlinear L\'evy driven reaction-diffusion systems: Introduction

 When a stochastic term $\xi = (\xi_1, \dots, \xi_d)$, $\xi_i = \xi(x, t, \omega)$ is added, the system

-the system turns into a system of stochastic partial differential equations, which faces all sorts of additional challenges and adds substantial complexity due to the difficulties of the stochastic integration theory in infinite dimensions combined with a nonlinearity $f$.
+turns into a system of stochastic partial differential equations, which faces all sorts of additional challenges and adds substantial complexity due to the difficulties of the stochastic integration theory in infinite dimensions combined with the nonlinearity~$f$.
 For a rigorous derivation of stochastic partial differential equations of this type by mesoscopic limit theorems we refer to \cite{Ko08}.

 In the main applications of interest in this article the algebraic Nemitskii type nonlinearity $f(u)$ exhibits a polynomial coupling.
-More precisely, in many situations, the reaction term $f_i$ of the $i$-th component on the right-hand side of \eqref{e:deteq} consists of multidimensional (generalized) polynomials, that is, with possibly noninteger exponents.
-If in $f_i$ the prefactor of the monomial with the highest power of of $u_i$ is nonpositive the component is called an inhibitor, otherwise an activator.
+More precisely, in many situations, the reaction term $f_i$ of the $i$-th component on the right-hand side of \eqref{e:deteq} consists of multidimensional (generalized) polynomials, that is, with possibly non-integer exponents.
+If in $f_i$ the pre-factor of the monomial with the highest power of of $u_i$ is non-positive the component is called an inhibitor, otherwise an activator.
 It is well-known that such models with only inhibitor terms are non-Lipschitz but dissipative.
 However, if an activator term exists, they do not satisfy any dissipativity or coercivity conditions.